I Give My First Love to You: Plot

-The film begins when Mayu and Takuma were children.
-They were friends since they were 8 years old.
-Takuma has a heart disease and he is treated by a cardiologist who happens to be Mayu's father.
-One day, Takuma and Mayu overhear that Takuma will not live past the age of 20 due to his condition.
-However, their friendship grows and Takuma becomes Mayu's first love.
+The film began when Mayu and Takuma were children.
+They have been friends since they were eight years old.
+Takuma has heart disease and is treated by a cardiologist who happens to be Mayu's father.
+One day, Takuma and Mayu overhear that Takuma will not live past 20 due to his condition.
+However, their friendship grows, and Takuma becomes Mayu's, first love.
 When they are out playing in the fields, Takuma promises to marry Mayu when they turn 20.

 Time passes, and Mayu and Takuma have grown up and are attending junior high school, but their love for each other remains unchanged.
-However, Takuma, who knows his days are numbered, wanted to push away his feelings for Mayu and distance himself from Mayu, because he cannot stand to see her cry or hurt her more than he already has.
-He promised to himself that after his last day in junior high, he will leave Mayu.
-He decided to attend an elite high school, which Takuma thinks that Mayu cannot go into.
+However, Takuma, who knows his days are numbered, wants to push away his feelings for Mayu and distance himself from Mayu because he cannot stand to see her cry or hurt her more than he already has.
+He promised himself that after his last day in junior high, he would leave Mayu.
+He decided to attend an elite high school, which Takuma thinks Mayu cannot enter.

-To Takuma's surprise, Mayu managed to go into that school and had actually done well enough in the school's entrance examination that she became the 1st year student body representative.
-She scolded Takuma in front of everyone in the school hall, when she should be making her welcome speech.
-She told Takuma that even if he wanted to abandon her, it will not happen in a 100,000 years.
+To Takuma's surprise, Mayu went to that school and did well enough in the entrance examination to become the 1st year student body representative.
+She scolded Takuma before the school hall when she should have been making her welcome speech.
+She told Takuma that even if he wanted to abandon her, it would not happen in 100,000 years.
 Therefore, they became known to the school as lovers.

-Mayu then meets Kou, who likes her and asked her to be his girlfriend.
+Mayu then meets Kou, who likes her and asks her to be his girlfriend.
 However, Mayu refuses.
-On the other hand, Takuma meets Teru, another patient with the same heart condition as his whom he had met in the past, and Mayu gets jealous when he spent a lot of time visiting her.
+On the other hand, Takuma meets Teru, another patient with the same heart condition he had met in the past, and Mayu gets jealous when he spends a lot of time visiting her.
 Kou asked Takuma to give Mayu to him, as Takuma should spare Mayu from the pain when Takuma dies.
 Mayu and Takuma broke up briefly because Takuma granted Teru her wish of experiencing a kiss before she died.
-When Takuma visited Teru the next day, he found out that she had died.
+When Takuma visited Teru the next day, he discovered she had died.